klfoulk16/flask-sqlalchemy-bind/README.md

 # Flask SQLAlchemy Bind

-Minimalistic extension to add support for SQLAlchemy to your Flask app.
+Minimalistic extension to add support for the SQLAlchemy ORM to your Flask app.
 Adds most essential functionality - the database table construction is still be figured out.

 ## Set Up:
 Install using pip: